thodorisit/EasyLock/README.md

 ![My image](https://thodorisit.github.io/EasyLock/img/easyLock.png)
 # EasyLock
- A simple way to secure with password your website with just two lines of code.
+ A simple way to secure with password your webpage with just two lines of code.

 # Instructions